Teaching

 Faculty Development Classes and Mentoring

 I am committed to paying forward the incredible mentorship that I have received over the course of my career.
 Currently I mentor graduate student teachers, many of whom are teaching composition and literature for the first time.
-Over the years, I have designed a number of faculty development classes and workshops, and I regularly explore pedagogy through my blogging.
+Over the years, I have designed a number of faculty development classes and workshops, formally and informally mentored graduate students, and currently support Asynchronous Online Writing Instruction professional development in my program.
 This exchange of ideas with my colleagues is one of the best aspects of academia.

 • Assigning Multimodal Projects Faculty Learning Community